pubsubio/pubsub-site/s/docs.md

 # Publish

-Whenever you want to send documents to other pubsub clients you need to publish it.
+Whenever you want to send documents to other pubsub.io clients you need to publish it.
 The published document is then received by all subscribers whose query match the document.

 	pubsub.publish({name: 'pubsub', authors: ['mathias', 'ian'], version: 0.1});

 # Subscribe

-Whenever you want to receive documents from other pubsub clients you need to create a subscription with a query.
+Whenever you want to receive documents from other pubsub.io clients you need to create a subscription with a query.
 The subscription is evaluated at the hub against all documents as they are published, if the query matches the published document your subscription handler will invoked with the document.

 	pubsub.subscribe({name: 'pubsub', version: {$gt:0}}, function(doc) {
 		console.log('i love', doc);
 	});

-You can choose to filter the document with a selction.
+You can choose to filter the document with a selection.

 	pubsub.subscribe(query, {property1:1, property2:1}, function(doc){
 		console.log(doc); // will only contain the selected properties